scottwater/scottw.com/site/free-keeb.md

 og_image_alt: WASD Code V3
 ---

-# Do You Know Someone Who Could Use a Free Mechanical Keyboard?
+# A Free Mechanical Keyboard

+<h2 class="text-4xl text-red-700">Update: A new owner for this board has been found. 😀</h2>

 A mechanical keyboard will not make better at your job.
 However, good tools (like a mechanical keyboard) certainly make doing the work more enjoyable.